Sit Investment Associates Inc. Purchases 8,215 Shares of The TJX Companies, Inc. (NYSE:TJX)

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 3rd.
-Shareholders of record on Thursday, February 10th will be paid a $0.26 dividend.
-This represents a $1.04 dividend on an annualized basis and a yield of 1.51%.
-The ex-dividend date is Wednesday, February 9th.
-TJX Companies’s payout ratio is currently 47.49%.

-In other TJX Companies news, CEO Ernie Herrman sold 18,000 shares of TJX Companies stock in a transaction that occurred on Friday, November 19th.
-The shares were sold at an average price of $71.59, for a total value of $1,288,620.00.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Insiders own 0.19% of the company’s stock.

-Several equities research analysts have weighed in on the stock.
-Barclays raised their price objective on shares of TJX Companies from $101.00 to $102.00 and gave the company an “overweight” rating in a research report on Tuesday, November 16th.
-Argus lifted their price target on shares of TJX Companies from $86.00 to $88.00 and gave the stock a “buy” rating in a research report on Friday, November 26th.
-Robert W. Baird lifted their price target on shares of TJX Companies from $84.00 to $88.00 and gave the stock an “outperform” rating in a research report on Thursday, November 18th.
-Morgan Stanley upgraded shares of TJX Companies to a “top pick” rating and lifted their price target for the stock from $81.00 to $88.00 in a research report on Thursday, November 18th.
-Finally, Truist Financial started coverage on shares of TJX Companies in a research report on Thursday, December 16th.
-They set a “buy” rating and a $92.00 price target for the company.
-Two investment analysts have rated the stock with a hold rating, eighteen have issued a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $85.11.
+Several research firms have commented on TJX.
+Credit Suisse Group upped their price objective on shares of TJX Companies from $84.00 to $86.00 and gave the company an “outperform” rating in a report on Thursday, November 18th.
+Bank of America upped their price objective on shares of TJX Companies from $90.00 to $95.00 and gave the company a “buy” rating in a report on Thursday, November 18th.
+Argus upped their price objective on shares of TJX Companies from $86.00 to $88.00 and gave the company a “buy” rating in a report on Friday, November 26th.
+Citigroup upgraded shares of TJX Companies from a “neutral” rating to a “buy” rating in a report on Monday, November 29th.
+Finally, Barclays upped their price objective on shares of TJX Companies from $101.00 to $102.00 and gave the company an “overweight” rating in a report on Tuesday, November 16th.
+Two equities research analysts have rated the stock with a hold rating, eighteen have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus target price of $85.11.

+TJX Companies (NYSE:TJX) last posted its quarterly earnings data on Wednesday, November 17th.
+The apparel and home fashions retailer reported $0.84 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.81 by $0.03.
+TJX Companies had a net margin of 5.85% and a return on equity of 50.46%.
+The business had revenue of $12.53 billion during the quarter, compared to analysts’ expectations of $12.27 billion.
+During the same quarter in the prior year, the business posted $0.71 earnings per share.
+TJX Companies’s revenue was up 23.9% compared to the same quarter last year.
+Sell-side analysts anticipate that The TJX Companies, Inc. will post 2.93 EPS for the current fiscal year.

+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 3rd.
+Investors of record on Thursday, February 10th will be given a dividend of $0.26 per share.
+The ex-dividend date of this dividend is Wednesday, February 9th.
+This represents a $1.04 annualized dividend and a yield of 1.51%.
+TJX Companies’s dividend payout ratio is 47.49%.

+In related news, CEO Ernie Herrman sold 40,000 shares of the company’s stock in a transaction dated Wednesday, December 8th.
+The shares were sold at an average price of $74.18, for a total transaction of $2,967,200.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 0.19% of the company’s stock.

 The TJX Cos., Inc engages in the retail of off-price apparel and home fashion products.
 It operates through the following segments: Marmaxx, HomeGoods, TJX Canada, and TJX International.
 The Marmaxx segment sells family apparel including apparel, home fashions, and other merchandise.
 The HomeGoods segment offers assortment of home fashions, including furniture, rugs, lighting, soft home, decorative accessories, tabletop and cookware as well as expanded pet, kids, and gourmet food departments.